rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 This is the third post in the series devoted to types in TypeScript.
 In this series, I explore type-centric approaches to writing code and  push TS to its limits in doing so.
 I am writing these posts for like minded developers who are interested in types and either use or consider using TypeScript.

 In this post we will see TS struggle.
 We will see compilation inconsistencies and surprising type checker behavior.
-My main goal in this note is to point out the complexity of what TS is trying to accomplish and share my understanding of it.
+My main goal is to point out the complexity of what TS is trying to accomplish and share my understanding of it.
-As such, this note will have a negative feel to it, similar to any gotcha discussion.
 On a positive note, I will introduce additional tools for asking TS type questions.
-Also, I promise to compensate for this negativity in the next installment.
+Also, I promise, the next installment will be about good things in TS.
 It will be about programming with type variables.

-Before we discuss the TS's complexity, let's briefly talk about cool aspects of TS's type safety.
+Before we discuss the messy bits, let's briefly talk about some cool type safety features.

 ## Interesting safety